 Knowing actually one-ups the above.
 Aliens save two children (not the leads, but significant characters) and transport them to another planet before a solar flare wipes out every living creature on Earth.

 In the Film of the Book of War Horse, only Joey and Albert (and his family as well) get a happy ending.
-The other characters die or are left without nothing to live for (Like Emilie's grandfather)
+The other characters die or are left with nothing to live for (Like Emilie's grandfather)

 Subverted and Lampshaded in Red Dragon.
 A family called the Leads is murdered, and Will definitely doesn't get a happy ending.